Going Home Staying Home Reform Plan

 The E-Newsletter - Future Directions 13 includes frequently asked questions about the transition and establishment funding.

 These arrangements aim to achieve continuity of services for clients while new SHS providers establish.

-In addition to this extended timeframe, FACS is pleased to announce that a sector employer and employee assistance scheme for the sector will be launched shortly.
+FACS is pleased to announce that a Sector Employment Assistance Scheme will be launched shortly.

 Regular updates from the Transition Team are published below.

 A range of governance and consultative mechanisms have been established to inform and advise on the different components of the reforms.
 For more information:

 Other useful links